Frequently Asked Questions

 Can the ropes course operate in the rain?

 The Adventure Park can still be fun while it is raining.
 However, the park will close for severe weather such as heavy rain, thunderstorms, and high winds.
 If high wind gusts are possible, our higher courses may temporarily close.

 Is the Adventure Park certified?

-Designed by Swiss alpine mountaineers, The Park is built to the standards of the ACCT (Association of Challenge Course Technology) specifications, among the most stringent ropes course safety standards in the world.
-The Park was built, and is currently maintained by Outdoor Venture Group, LLC.
+Designed by Swiss alpine mountaineers, The Park is built and maintained to the standards of the ACCT (Association of Challenge Course Technology) specifications, among the most stringent ropes course safety standards in the world.
+The Park was built by Outdoor Venture Group.
 You can find out more about them at www.outdoorventures.us or contact them for more information at [email protected] or call (203) 692-4900.

 What food services are available?